jamessutton600613-png/GQR/README.md

 - The oxygen-evolving complex (OEC) of photosystem II
 - Enzymes containing Fe–S clusters
 - YBCO (YBa₂Cu₃O₇₋ₓ) superconducting materials
+- Dirac quantum fluids (e.g. graphene), where ordering-governed accessibility enables modelling of extreme transport anomalies

-In each case, analysis focuses on **experimentally resolved geometries** and their role in constraining *quantum-allowed transitions* during bond formation, electron transfer, or coupled multi-centre dynamics.
+In each case, analysis focuses on **experimentally resolved geometries** (or, in the case of Dirac fluids, experimentally characterised connectivity and mode structure) and their role in constraining *quantum-allowed transitions* during bond formation, electron transfer, or coupled multi-centre dynamics.

-These results are derived from **established structural data** and **standard quantum-chemical formalisms**, with GQR providing a **geometry-conditioned representation** of the accessible transition space.
+These results are derived from **established structural data and experimental characterisation** together with **standard quantum-chemical or transport formalisms**, with GQR providing a **geometry- or ordering-conditioned representation** of the accessible transition space.
 No assumptions of long-lived coherence or nonstandard quantum effects are required.

 The reported findings should be regarded as **provisional** and are currently undergoing **peer review**.
 Further validation, independent replication, and critical assessment will determine their scope and limitations.
 ---

 ## Repository Purpose